MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-vmware-to-azure.md

 - Install and configure VMware HCX.
 - Perform migrations to Azure by using HCX.

->[!NOTE]
-> Learn how to install HCX for AVS by using this [tutorial](https://docs.microsoft.com/azure/azure-vmware/hybrid-cloud-extension-installation).
+For more information, see [Install HCX for Azure VMware Solution](https://docs.microsoft.com/azure/azure-vmware/hybrid-cloud-extension-installation).

 <!-- docsTest:ignore L2 -->

 #### Install and configure VMware HCX for the public cloud

 [VMware HCX](https://cloud.vmware.com/vmware-hcx) is a VMware product that's part of the Azure VMware Solution default installation.
 HCX Advanced is installed by default, but it can be upgraded to HCX Enterprise as additional features and functionality are required.

 AVS automates the cloud manager component of HCX in AVS.
 It provides the customer activation keys and download link to the connector HCX appliance that must be configured on the on-premises side and in a customer's vCenter domain.
 These elements are then paired with the AVS cloud appliance, so that customers can take advantage of services such as migration and L2 stretch.

 - Contoso is deploying the HCX by using an OVF package that's provided by VMware.